TheSoftwareHouse/babelsheet-js/docs-src/configuration.md

 4. Browser window will be opened automatically.
 Log in into you Google account and then grant your application an access for reading spreadsheets in your account.
 You should be given a message `Authentication successful!
 Please return to the console`.
-5. Refresh token is now stored in `.env` file.
+5. Refresh token is now stored in `.env.babelsheet` file.
 You can change storage type [here](development.md#set-refresh-token-write-provider).
 6. More actions won't be needed because tokens will be refreshed automatically if necessary.